Where are you currently working and what is your job title?

 What was the process to get accepted into your course?
 What were the prerequisites?

 What does your study involve?
-Can you describe a typical day at Crawford School?
+Can you describe a typical day at the Crawford School?

 What characteristics or skills do you hope to gain by completing your course?